In this chapter:

 Globally, about one-quarter of influenza-associated hospital admissions and over one-third of in-hospital deaths are in infants under 6 months.
 Because there is no registered or effective vaccine for children aged under 6 months, vaccination during pregnancy is highly recommended to improve maternal-fetal passive antibody transfer.
-Influenza vaccination of pregnant women has been shown to significantly decrease influenza in their newborn babies.[31, 47, 66, 68] Breastfeeding is also recommended, to deliver passive immunity to the infant.
+Influenza vaccination of pregnant women has been shown to significantly decrease influenza in their newborn babies.[33, 51, 70, 72] Breastfeeding is also recommended, to deliver passive immunity to the infant.
 (See also section 4.1.2.)

 Inﬂuenza vaccine is recommended for all children aged 6 months and older, and is funded for those with chronic illnesses (see Table 11.3); children aged under 4 years a history of significant respiratory disease (including a history of measles); and all children aged from 3 to 12 years (until 31 December 2022).
-Children with the following conditions should be prioritised to receive inﬂuenza vaccine due to their increased risk:
+Children with the following conditions should be prioritised to receive inﬂuenza vaccine due to their increased risk, including: